Calling In vs. Solving It Online: The Best Ways to Get Fast Answers from Credit Card Customer Service

 July 30, 2021

 Reviewing your credit card statements is a great way to stay on top of your monthly payments.
 In the process, you may occasionally come across unexpected fees, suspicious charges or other anomalies that warrant investigation.
+Even if nothing is wrong, you may have routine service needs, such as requesting a better rate or closing your card.

 Dealing with these issues can be stressful, and you’ll probably want help from credit card customer service as soon as possible.
 Unfortunately, it’s often difficult to determine whether you’d be better off calling in or solving it online.